manuelstofer/ahead/Readme.md

 });
 ```

-Ahead.shift converts a synchronous function
-(shifts it in time ahead)
+Ahead.shift converts a synchronous function (shifts it in time ahead).

 ```Javascript
 var pow = ahead.shift(function (a, b) {